public final class Math extends Object

 The computed result must be within 1 ulp of the exact result.

-.public static double ceil(double a)
+a - a value.a.public static double ceil(double a)

 equal to the argument and is equal to a mathematical integer.
 Special cases: